SongGeunil1/coronatoday/README.md

 # coronatoday
-A website that indicates corona virus status in South Korea.
+This is a website that shows and analyze Covid19 status in South Korea.

+This website provides 3 types of information.

+First is risk index that indicates how dangerous certain place is associated with the outbreak of Covid19.